Allie Montoya: Early life

 Montoya was born in Santa Clara, California, one of two children of Erin and Albertin Montoya, and grew up in Los Altos.
-Her parents both played college soccer at Santa Clara University; her father became the head coach of National Women's Soccer League club Bay FC in 2024.
+Her parents both played college soccer at Santa Clara University.
 Montoya attended Mountain View High School, where she was her league's top scorer as a freshman.
-She was coached at club level by her mother on MVLA Soccer Club, where she played alongside future Stanford teammates Elise Evans and Jasmine Aikey and won ECNL national championships in 2018 and 2021; she was named the ECNL under-17 player of the year in 2021.
+Coached by her mother, she played club soccer for MVLA Soccer Club, playing alongside future Stanford teammates Elise Evans and Jasmine Aikey and winning ECNL national championships in 2018 and 2021.
+She was named the ECNL U-17 National Player of the Year in 2021.
 She committed to Stanford as a freshman in 2019.

 College career

-Montoya started 11 of 15 games for the Stanford Cardinal in her 2022 freshman season before tearing her ACL in a game against UCLA, missing the rest of the year.
-She had recorded five goals and four assists at that point and was named to the All-Pac-12 Conference third team and freshman team.
-She missed the start of the 2023 season due to injury to her other leg but returned to make 14 appearances, helping the Cardinal make a run to the final of the NCAA championship, where they lost to Florida State.
-She scored her second goal as a sophomore to open a 2–0 win over BYU in the national semifinals.
+Montoya played scored 5 goals in 15 games for Stanford Cardinal as a freshman in 2022, before tearing her anterior cruciate ligament (ACL) during the game against UCLA and missing the rest of the season.
+She was named third-team All-Pac-12 as the team won the Pac-12 Conference title.
+Injury to her other leg kept her out to start her sophomore season in 2023, but she returned to score 2 goals in 14 games.
+In the NCAA tournament semifinals, she scored the opening goal in a 2–0 win over BYU, before losing to Florida State in the final to end their otherwise undefeated season.
+She played her first injury-free season as a junior in 2024, though she scored just 1 goal in 22 appearances, and played off the bench as Stanford made the NCAA tournament semifinals.
+In 2025, she scored the opening goal in a 2–2 draw with Notre Dame in the ACC tournament final, winning the title on penalties though Montoya had hers stopped.